20 Best Neighborhoods in Orlando, FL

 - Transit Score: 36

-Embrace urban living in the quaint Orlando neighborhood of College Park.
-Situated just a few miles from downtown, residents know College Park for its mix of cottages and newer developments.
-It also boasts great outdoor recreation.
+Situated just a few miles from downtown, the quaint Orlando neighborhood of College Park is where residents can fully embrace an urban lifestyle.
+College Park is known for its mix of cottages and newer developments, boasting great outdoor recreation.

-For a cultural outing in College Park, try the Mennello Museum of American Art and Orlando Shakespeare Theater.
-You’ll find a wealth of restaurants from Caribbean to Parisian cuisine, such as Les Petit Pleasures.
+The Mennello Museum of American Art and Orlando Shakespeare Theater offers unique cultural outings in College Park.
+You’ll also find many restaurants featuring cuisines from Caribbean to Parisian, such as Les Petit Pleasures.

-After work, locals meet up at Tartine for French-Southern fusion.
-Another popular spot is Ollie's Public House for rotating beer on tap.
+After work, locals meet up at Tartine for French-Southern fusion or Ollie's Public House for rotating beer on tap.

 2. East Orlando

-Newcomers looking for more diversity in their choice of Orlando neighborhoods can look to East Orlando.
-Popular with commuters and students, the neighborhood is home to the University of Central Florida.
-It lies just minutes from the Orlando International Airport.
+Look to East Orlando for more diversity, as there are many great Orlando neighborhoods.
+The East Orlando neighborhood is home to the University of Central Florida, making it popular for commuters and students.
+It also lies just minutes from the Orlando International Airport.

-East Orlando is starting to shed its reputation of not being as safe as surrounding Orlando neighborhoods.
+East Orlando is starting to change its reputation of not being as safe as some of the other nearby Orlando neighborhoods.
 However, it's always wise to take precautions, particularly at night.